Pros: Local accounts in multiple countries. No monthly fees. Good rates for international transfers. Personal onboarding and customer service.

 Access to funds with Visa Business card

-Physical employee cards can ordered in the above countries and regions except Canada.
+Physical employee cards can be ordered in the above countries and regions except for Canada.

-Airwallex cards can be added and managed in the online dashboard.
+Airwallex cards are added and managed in the online dashboard.

-The virtual cards have a cardholder name, card number, expiry date and CVV code, which can be used purely for online purchases and subscriptions where Visa is accepted.
+The virtual cards have a cardholder name, card number, expiry date and CVV code, These can be used purely for online purchases and subscriptions.

-The big draw is that card transactions will automatically use the Wallet matching the transaction currency, so there is no currency conversion cost.
-This is only available for 10 main currencies: USD, EUR, AUD, CAD, HKD, SGD, CHF, NZD, JPY, and GBP.
+The main advantage is that card transactions automatically use the Wallet matching the transaction currency, so there’s no conversion fee.
+This is only available for 10 currencies: USD, EUR, AUD, CAD, HKD, SGD, CHF, NZD, JPY and GBP.

-We’ve definitely saved on online purchases with this feature, but it is annoying to see charges in more niche currencies even if we have had funds in wallets for those currencies.
+We’ve definitely saved on online purchases with this feature, but it’s annoying to see charges in more niche currencies, even when we have had funds in wallets for those currencies.

 If there is a currency exchange, you get competitive FX rates and a low conversion rate when using the card, so it’s much better than a normal bank card for cross-border transactions.